jangler/oracles-randomizer/README.md

 logic, or to prevent softlocks.
 The most notable are:

 - The intro sequence and pirate cutscene are almost entirely removed.
-- **Save and quit is replaced with a warp to the seed tree in Horon Village,** except if you do it from a game over.
 - Mystical seeds grow in all seasons.
 - Seeds can be collected if the player has either slingshot or satchel.
 - The cliff between Eastern Suburbs and Sunken City has stairs instead of a spring flower.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
 - The diving spot at the south end of Sunken City is removed.
+- **Holding start while closing the map screen warps to the seed tree in Horon Village.**